-To model the current situation, annual air pollutant emissions are compiled from Eskom's Annual Emissions Reports and emissions data reported in Eskom's MES postponement applications.
-For Medupi and Kusile, annual emissions are taken from their Environmental Impact Statements, except Kusile SO2 emissions are calculated based on stated emissions without flue gas desulfurization and the reported 93% SO2 removal efficiency in performance tests1.
+To project emissions under different scenarios, current annual air pollutant emissions are compiled from Eskom's Annual Emissions Reports and emissions data reported in Eskom's MES postponement applications.
+For Medupi and Kusile, annual emissions are taken from their Environmental Impact Statements, except for Kusile where SO2 emissions are calculated based on stated emissions without flue gas desulfurization and the reported 93% SO2 removal efficiency in performance tests.

-Emissions of SO2, NOx and PM in the scenarios are estimated based on reported current annual emissions and current emission limits.
+Emissions of SO_2 in the scenarios are estimated based on reported current annual emissions and current emission limits.
 In cases where an alternative emission limit is requested until 2020, and this limit is higher than the current limit, the alternative limit is assumed to be representative of current emission control performance.
 Annual emissions under new, stricter emissions limits are calculated as: